-Boxelder trees are grown throughout the United States.
-They are often found in wetlands such as lakes, streams, ponds, and other low-lying wet places.
+Box Elder Fascines grown throughout the United States; are often found in wetlands such as lakes, streams, ponds, and other low-lying wet places.
 This tree has a shallow root system, making it drought tolerant.
-Conversely, it is also able to withstand short flooding periods, of up to one month.
+Conversely, it is also able to withstand short flooding periods of up to one month.

 Leaves and Seeds:

-The leaves on Box Elder Live Stakes are the only member of the family that has divided leaves.
-Each leaflet is approximately 3 inches long and appears opposite of each other.
+The leaves on Box Elder Fascines are the only member of the family that has divided leaves.
+Each leaflet is approximately 3 inches long and appears opposite of the other.
 Each booklet is notched.
 The leaves are a dull green through the summer, then turn a pretty yellow in the fall.
-In the spring both male and female trees grow yellow-green flowers from March through May.
+In the spring, both male and female trees grow yellow-green flowers from March through May.

 Bark and twigs: The bark is a light grey to yellow-brown, and it darkens with age.
-The twigs on a Boxelder tree are Light green or purplish brown.
-Twigs are stout and sometimes are covered with velvety white hairs that are easily rubbed off.
+The twigs on a Box Elder Fascines are Light green or purplish-brown.
+Twigs are stout and sometimes covered with velvety white hairs that are easily rubbed off.

 Uses and History:

-Since the Boxelder grows fast, its wood is light and weak.
-It's perfect to be used for pulp, inexpensive furniture, and other wooden items.
-Native Americans used to use the lower part of the trunk to make bowls, dishes, pipestems, poles, and drums.
+Since the Box Elder Fascines grows fast, its wood is light and weak.
+They are ideally used for pulp, inexpensive furniture, and other wooden items.
+Native Americans used the lower part of the trunk to make bowls, dishes, pipe stems, poles, and drums.

-Since Boxelders grow in moist areas, they are often planted at the edges of streams, creeks, ponds, and swamps.
-They are also planted to provide shade, ground cover, and to protect the banks near waterways.
+Since Box Elder Fascines grow in moist areas, they plant at the edges of streams, creeks, ponds, and swamps.
+They are also planted to provide shade, ground cover and to protect the banks near waterways.